 It is infinitely easier to hack a person than it is to hack a network.
 The primary reason being is that network configurations can have varying, unknown, layers of security and logging in place; all of which can typically be bypassed by hacking a single user.

 Here are some of the most effective social engineering tactics commonly employed by professional hackers.

-- Phishing: A phishing attack occurs when an attacker sends out emails to a person or list of people that appears to come from a legitimate site, such as PayPal, a well known vendor, or a banking site, asking someone to open a document (pdf, excel, or Word doc) or visit a website to input sensitive information such as a bank account or login credentials.
-The document or website appears to be the real thing, but is instead created by the attacker.
-The website or document typically contain a FUD (Fully Un-Detectable) payload consisting malware that automatically infects the persons device, granting remote access to the attacker.
+- Phishing: A phishing attack occurs when an attacker sends out emails to a person or list of people that appear to come from a legitimate site, such as PayPal, a well-known vendor, or a banking site, asking someone to open a document (pdf, excel, or Word doc) or visit a website to input sensitive information such as a bank account or login credentials.
+The document or website appears to be the real thing but is instead created by the attacker.
+The website or document typically contains a FUD (Fully Un-Detectable) payload consisting malware that automatically infects the person's device, granting remote access to the attacker.
 This attack can be used in a large-scale, automated email campaign where the attacker sends the emails and gets a list of devices that have been compromised and are ready to be further exploited.

 For example, if the bio tells how a chief financial officer graduated from University of Michigan in 1979 and enjoys playing golf (yes, some executives actually put their hobbies in their bios), an attacker may send an email to that corporate officer as if from the university alumni chapter asking him to come to a special alumni golf tournament for graduates.
 The executive will be likely to believe that it is authentic.
 The email may go on to ask the person to access a website to enter credit card information to reserve a spot in the tournament.